ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mqtt/README.md

 Congratulations!
 Now you can control the system ioBroker and receive data via a cloud service!

 ## Changelog
+### 2.7.0 (2022-03-09)
+* (Apollon77) Prevent Client or server to overwrite the own info.connection state
+* (Apollon77) replace # and + characters by _ when publishing a value because these characters are forbidden when publishing for most brokers

 ### 2.6.2 (2022-03-03)
 * (Apollon77) If datatypes of objects change during an adapter run, adjust datatype of mqtt.X.* objects to "mixed" to prevent issues